sashaCTF/pwn-rev-notes/reverse-engineering/assembly-language/calling-functions.md

 call myFunc
 ```

 What this will do, is jump into `myFunc`, execute the machine code that makes up that function, then jump back to the `call` instruction with a `ret` instruction, and move to the next instruction.
+Also, when it calls, it pushes the address of the next instruction onto the stack, so that it knows where to jump to

 In basic terms, `call` is essentially a `jmp` instruction